-- Arachnoiditis — a type of inflammation of the membrane around the spinal cord
+A type of inflammation of the membrane around the spinal cord.

-- Nerve root compression — pressure placed by the disk onto spinal nerves
+Pressure placed by the disk onto spinal nerves.

 To qualify for disability benefits, you must either be diagnosed with arachnoiditis or stenosis, or prove that your herniated disk is causing significant nerve root compression.
 However, to receive benefits due to nerve root compression, in addition to proving the existence of the compression itself, you must also show that you have a limited range of motion, muscle weakness or a loss of sensation.
 It can be very difficult to prove that you suffer from all of these conditions, however.

 If you can’t qualify for disability benefits by proving arachnoiditis, nerve root compression or stenosis, you may still qualify for a medical-vocational allowance for your back condition.
 If your herniated disk prevents you from, for example, lifting the amount of weight required by your job, you could qualify for this allowance.
 Such benefits are more likely to be given to older patients, however, since you must also prove that your age and educational experience prevents you from transitioning to a less demanding job.

 Many first time disability applicants are denied benefits for their herniated disks, and as a result must subsequently appeal for benefits in front of an administrative law judge.
 You can greatly increase your chances of winning such an appeal by being represented by an SSDI lawyer.
 Contact a California Social Security disability lawyer today if you need help accessing disability benefits.